NeuroBLab/con-con-models/README.md

 units_t = fl.filter_neurons(units, tuning="tuned", proofread="decent")
 ```

 The most relevant filter is the `tuning` one.
-It can take several values, `tuned` (functionally matched neurons that are either orientation or direction selective), `untuned` (not selective neurons), `matched` (neurons that have been functionally matched, including non selective ones) and `unmatched` (non-functionally matched).
-Additionally, the `proofread` parameter uses [indications from Allen's institute on proofreading](https://allenswdb.github.io/microns-em/em-background.html) to indicate the level of proofread of the neurons, having `minimum`, `decent`, `good` and `perfect`.
-The `minimum` category stands for clean axons, and `decent` for extended axons.
-The `decent` level should give close to complete connectivity already.
+It can take several values, `'tuned'` (functionally matched neurons that are either orientation or direction selective), `'untuned'` (not selective neurons), `'matched'` (neurons that have been functionally matched, including non selective ones) and `'unmatched'` (non-functionally matched).
+Additionally, the `'proofread'` parameter uses [indications from Allen's institute on proofreading](https://allenswdb.github.io/microns-em/em-background.html) to indicate the level of proofread of the neurons, having `'minimum'`, `'decent'`, `'good'` and `'perfect'`.
+The `'minimum'` category stands for clean axons, and `'decent'` for extended axons.
+The `'decent'` level should give close to complete connectivity already.
 The next two levels include dendrite proofreading.

 Selecting connections is also easy with `filters`.
 One way to do it is from the function `synapses_by_id`, which allows us to get the connections whose presynaptic or postsynaptic neuron is in a list of given ids.
 The shortcut function `filter_connections` helps for the most common tasks.